jonro2955/job-tracker-client/tasks.md

+AddPAge:
+-a pdf does not get added when there is only one (resume but no cl, vice versa)

 ViewPage:
--the tags text area is not being populated
--wire up the updater functions
+-wire up the save/updater button

-In jobs page, filter jobs by career, and tags.

-Add post-application edit options for marking an app as interviewd, rejected, etc to make it marked as such in list search view
+-Add edit options for marking an app as interviewd, rejected, etc and make it marked as such in jobsPage search view

+JobsPage:
+-if there are no applications, display a message saying that there aren't any yet, and to click the create button to create one.
+-filter jobs by career and tags

 On authentication, if the user is not already in the database, add the user to the database with a default career list